mljar/mercury/docs/output-files.md

         output: dir
 ```

+The `output_dir` is the name of the variable that will be used in the code to store the path to output directory.
+All files saved in the output directory will be available to download for end-users.

-### Step 2 - variable with output directory
+### Step 2 - Variable with output directory

-The next cell should have a variable containing the directory name.
-The variable should be exactly the same as in YAML.
-This variable will have assigned a new directory name that will be created for your user during notebook execution.
-Please remember to define all variables that are interactive in Mercury in one cell, just after the YAML header (that's the only requirement to make it work, but is very important).
+The next cell should have a variable with output directory path (in our example it is `output_dir`).
+Before the notebook execution an output directory will be created and its path will be assigned to this variable.

 ```py
 output_dir = "example_output_directory"
 ```

+!!! note "All interactive variables in one code cell"

+    Please remember to define all variables that are interactive in Mercury in one cell, just after the YAML header.
+That's the only requirement to make it work, but is very important.

-### Step 3 - use the output directory
+### Step 3 - Use the output directory

-In the next cells, just produce files to the `output_dir`:
+In the next cells, just write files to the `output_dir`:

 ```py
 import os